-Obtain a fish tank (or another glass container such as a beaker or baking dish), milk or creamer, and a laser.
+- Obtain a fish tank (or another glass container such as a beaker or baking dish), milk or creamer, and laser.

-Obtain a clear plastic bottle (such as a water bottle or soda bottle), a tool to puncture a hole with, water, milk, tape, container, and a laser.
+- Obtain a clear plastic bottle (such as a water bottle or soda bottle), a tool to puncture a hole with, water, milk, tape, container, and laser.

 Fiber Optics Demonstration

 Students will discover the critical angle of an optic by measuring and testing several different angles.
-All lab experiments give students the opportunity to investigate, construct scientific explanations, and analyze their explanations.
-Labs are ready to download, print, and use!
+All lab experiments are follow the scientific method and are ready to download, print, and use!

 *Lasers should always be used with caution and you should never look directly at a laser or point a laser towards anyone.

-** Be careful while puncturing the hole in the bottle.
+** Be careful while punching the hole in the bottle.
 Hold the bottle and the object you are using to puncture the hole away from your body and your hands.